 Would getting the COVID-19 vaccination protect me if my child gets COVID-19?

 Yes.
-Staying up to date with your COVID-19 vaccines from Moderna and Pfizer each provide about a 95% chance of protecting you from developing severe symptoms from COVID-19 after completion of the two-dose series.
+Staying up to date with your COVID-19 vaccines from Moderna and Pfizer each protect you from developing severe symptoms from COVID-19.
 The vaccines are very effective in preventing hospitalization and death from COVID-19.
 Learn more about the safety and effectiveness of the coronavirus vaccines.